 Underground Service Company

 Underground Service Company - Utility Location and Pipeline Testing

 A signal is applied to a desired utility either directly or indirectly with a portable transmitter.
-An operator then sweeps the area with a receiver, which enables tracking of the utility's course and depth with out potholing.
+An operator then sweeps the area with a receiver which enables tracking of the desired utility's course and depth without potholing.
 Some conditions known and unknown will affect the accuracy of the results.
-These conditions may include: soil conditions, utility congestion in a particular area, and points of contact available to utilities.
+These conditions may include: soil conditions, foreign obstacles, utility congestion, and points of contact available to utilities.
+In addition a hand-held magnetometer is used to verify the presence of any metallic lines or structures below the area of concern.
+Non-metallic lines can not carry an electro-magnetic signal.

 • Accuracy: If marked by the operator, the depth readings are accurate to +/- 10% of total depth from surface elevation.
-The lateral reading is accurate to +/- 3% of total depth.
+The lateral location is accurate to +/- 5% of total depth.

-• Requirements: Optimum results are obtained when access is available to points of contact to the desired utility, i.e. manholes, pull boxes, valve stations, etc.
+• Requirements: Optimum results are obtained when access is available to points of contact to the desired utility, i.e. manholes, pull boxes, valve stations, vaults, utility closets, etc.

-• Applications: Any size or type of utility up to 15 feet in depth.
-A special proposal is required for utilities deeper than 15 feet.
+• Applications: Any type or size of utility up to 12 feet in depth.
+Special arrangements may be required for utilities deeper than 12 feet.

 • Accuracy: Exposed utilities can be recorded exactly as to their lateral location and depth.

-• Requirements: Approval from local authority (if required), general knowledge of what is to be located or prior mark-out by "dig-alert" if available.
+• Requirements: Approval from the local authority as required, general knowledge of what is to be located or prior mark out by the local one-call notification center if available.

 Push Camera / Tractor Camera

-A small camera with a built in transmitter allows operators to follow the course of the utility from an entry point to the system through the course of the line.
+A small camera with a built-in transmitter allows operators to follow the course of the desired utility from an entry point in the system through the route of the line.
 The camera head can be tracked above ground by an operator with a receiver that records the lateral position and elevation of the camera head.
-The maximum travel distance of the tractor cam is 1,500 linear feet.
-The push cam is limited to 300 linear feet.
-Multiple changes in direction adversely affect the travel distance capabilities.
+The maximum travel distance of the tractor-cam is 2,500 linear feet.
+The push-cam is limited to 300 feet of travel.
+Multiple changes in direction and some line conditions may adversely affect the distance capabilities.

 • Applications: Storm drains, waste lines, empty ducts or conduit.
-2" through 48" diameter.
-A special proposal is required for applications greater than 48" in diameter.
+(1" through 120" diameter).

 • Accuracy: If marked by the operator, the depth readings are accurate to +/- 10% of total depth from surface elevation.
-The lateral reading is accurate to +/- 5% of the total depth.
+The lateral location is accurate to +/- 5% of total depth.

-• Requirements: Unrestricted access to manholes, catch basins, or clean outs for equipment travel.
+• Requirements: Unrestricted access to manholes, catch basins, pipe inlets or clean-outs for equipment travel.

+Underground Service Company